-Description An asset is a resource controlled by the entity which is expected to last more than twelve months and from which future economic benefits or service potential will flow.
-The amount at which an asset is included in the statement or financial position after deducting any accumulated depreciation and any impairment losses thereon.
-Chief Financial Officer The amount of cash or cash equivalents paid or the fair value of the other consideration given to acquire an asset at the time of its acquisition or construction.
-This is the systematic allocation of the cost of use of an asset over its useful life.
-The cost of an asset, or other amount substituted for cost in the financial statements, less its residual value.
-The amount for which an asset could be exchanged or a liability settled between knowledgeable, willing parties in an arm's length transaction.
-Fixed Assets Register Standards of Generally Recognised Accounting Practice International Accounting Standards An asset is impaired when the carrying amount exceeds its recoverable amount.
-Property, Plant & Equipment - These are tangible assets that: are held for use in the production or supply of goods or services, for rental to others, or for administrative purposes and are expected to be used during more than one reporting period.
+Item Description Asset An asset is a resource controlled by the entity which is expected to last more than twelve months and from which future economic benefits or service potential will flow.
+Carrying Amount The amount at which an asset is included in the statement or financial position after deducting any accumulated depreciation and any impairment losses thereon.
+CFO Chief Financial Officer Cost The amount of cash or cash equivalents paid or the fair value of the other consideration given to acquire an asset at the time of its acquisition or construction.
+Depreciation This is the systematic allocation of the cost of use of an asset over its useful life.
+Depreciable amount The cost of an asset, or other amount substituted for cost in the financial statements, less its residual value.